nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Strengths:
 * There is a free version.
 * Available in web, desktop and mobile applications.
-* Able to edit offline
+* Able to edit offline.
 * Auto-sync between all devices.
 * Integration with Gmail, Google Calendar and Evernote.
 * Able to see upcoming tasks in the Today, Tomorrow and This Week view.
 * Extra keyboard shortcuts for quicker experience.
-Shortcut menu is open by just clicking on the key ?.<br>
+Shortcut menu is open by just clicking on the key '?'.<br>

 Weaknesses:
 * Most of the things need to be done with a mouse.
-* Many features are only available in the paid version
+* Many features are only available in the paid version.